Therapy for Confusion about “Who I Am”

 There is a witch named Macha who lives deep in the woods.
 She has the power to suck feelings out of anyone, putting their feelings into enchanted glass jars, turning her victims into stones.
 She has turned many mythical creatures into stone or driven them out of their homeland to hide from her hunt.
 She believes that she is helping those who suffer from bad feelings, starting with her son, who has lost his wife and was uncontrollably anguished.
 Macha also turns herself partially into stone as she puts her intense emotions, like sadness and anger, away in the glass jars.

 This is the condensed version of the story from the Irish movie The Song of the Sea.
-This story contemplates that when we cut off our feelings, we become hardened and disconnected from who we are.
+This story suggests that when we suppress our feelings, we become hardened and disconnected from who we are.
 Macha represents our impulse to deny, isolate, suppress, and cut off our feelings as a quick way to fix our problems.
-Ask yourself if you have told yourself not to feel because it is painful or too much.
+Ask yourself whether you have told yourself not to feel because it is painful or overwhelming.
 Or because you think feelings are useless and get in the way of being productive and accomplishing your goals.
 However, the consequences of operating this way are becoming trapped, cold, and rigid like stone.
 For example, you may feel deadened, flattened, and mechanical, like you have lost motivation; you may feel erased of your character, like a husk of a person, disconnected, empty, and hardened in your heart; you may anxiously look to the external to find standards to meet and rules to follow, thus becoming objectified and lost about who you are as a person.

 FAQs

-Unfortunately (and fortunately), no. Many of us have grown up in environments where performance, productivity, and meeting others’ expectations were the priorities.
+• Unfortunately (and fortunately), no. Many of us have grown up in environments where performance, productivity, and meeting others’ expectations were the priorities.
 Our collective culture in China or the US doesn’t promote self-reflection and self-understanding either.
 So, your quest about “who I am“ is like swimming against the stream; it’ll take time and effort.

-While ChatGPT can provide plenty of information to explain your behaviors, it gives universal, generic answers and doesn’t understand your unique personality and who you are.
+• While ChatGPT can provide plenty of information to explain your behaviors, it gives universal, generic answers and doesn’t understand your unique personality and who you are.

 Our work also involves helping you gain information about yourself, but you’ll do so by connecting with your experiences, such as your feelings, intuitions, sensations, and instincts.
 Our work helps you cultivate trust in your own authority rather than relying on external authority, like ChatGPT, for answers.

-Like my patient, you’ll know you’re making progress when you become clearer about what you like and dislike, what you feel good about, what motivates you, and what you value.
+• You’ll know you’re making progress when you become clearer about what you like and dislike, what you feel good about, what motivates you, and what you value.
 You’ll know you’re making progress when you start choosing not to survive, meet others’ expectations, or make others happy, but to consider yourself first.